ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 In what follows, I am going to lay out **all** of the physics I'm going to include in the simulation.
-If I was a young and sprightly undergrad I would probably attempt to derive the equations, but I'm old and withered so I'm just going to talk about them.
+If I was a young and sprightly undergrad I would probably attempt to derive the equations, but I'm old and withered so I'm just going to provide color commentary.

 ## Physics: ball-cloth interactions